 Dr. Welinsky offers comprehensive dental services in Towson, MD, including diagnosis and treatment for complex dental problems such as temporomandibular disorders (TMD).
-Commonly called TMJ, a TMD can have a variety of causes, most of which are related to an imbalance in the bite which puts undue pressure on the jaw joints.
+Commonly called TMJ, a TMD can have a variety of causes, most of which are related to an imbalance in the bite, which puts pressure on the jaw joints.

 TMJ often results in pain, headaches, and clicking or popping of the jaw point.
 TMJ can also lead to teeth grinding and/or clenching, which can cause damage to the teeth and gums over time.
 Dr. Welinsky also provides restorative dentistry treatments to new and existing patients in and around Towson, Maryland.